 This permission allows us to read store’s themes information for the auto theme setup process.

-This permission allows us to insert filter script to your theme for filtering and searching features.
+This permission allows us to insert a filter/search script to your theme for filtering and searching features.

-What are the personal data we collect and how we make sure they comply with GDPR?
+What are the personal data we collect and how do we make sure they comply with GDPR?